Norm Sartorius

-Norm Sartorius (born 1947) is an American woodworker who carves fine art spoons in many styles including natural, biomorphic, abstract, symbolic, ethnic, and ceremonial.
+Norm Sartorius is an American woodworker who carves fine art spoons in many styles.
 His works are in the permanent collections of the Smithsonian American Art Museum's Renwick Gallery, the Yale University Art Gallery, the Philadelphia Museum of Art, and other public and private collections.
-He is a frequent participant in woodworking and craft shows in America, and won the Award of Excellence in Wood at the 2015 American Craft Council show in Baltimore and the 2015 Smithsonian Craft Show in Washington, DC.
-Since 2008, he has co-directed a grant-funded research project on the life, work, and legacy of American woodworker Emil Milan.
+He is a frequent participant in woodworking and craft shows in America.

 Early life and education

-Born in Salisbury, MD, Sartorius grew up on Maryland's Eastern Shore, the son of a country doctor.
+Born in Salisbury, Maryland, Sartorius grew up on Maryland's Eastern Shore, the son of a country doctor.
 In interviews, he said that the arts were not emphasized in his family, but he was highly attuned to nature as a child.

-He received his BA in Psychology from Western Maryland College (now McDaniel College) in 1969, then worked as a psychiatric social worker for five years at Spring Grove State Hospital in Catonsville, MD.
-He changed careers and completed an apprenticeship with crafters Phil and Sandye Jurus (Jurus Studio, Baltimore, MD), who had studied with Emil Milan.
+He received his BA in Psychology from Western Maryland College (now McDaniel College) in 1969, then worked as a psychiatric social worker for five years at Spring Grove State Hospital in Catonsville, Maryland.
+He changed careers and completed an apprenticeship with crafters Phil and Sandye Jurus (Jurus Studio, Baltimore), who had studied with Emil Milan.
 There, he learned how to make small functional wooden items, including spoons.

-Early career
+Career

-In the mid-1970s, he moved to rural West Virginia and started selling wooden works including cutting boards, pie servers, canes, knife racks, and spoons at regional craft fairs.
+In the mid-1970s, he moved to rural West Virginia and started selling wooden works, including cutting boards, pie servers, canes, knife racks, and spoons at regional craft fairs.
 At Winterfair, an annual Ohio Designer Craftsmen show in Columbus, Ohio, he met studio furniture maker Bobby Reed Falwell, who encouraged him to focus on spoons and to see spoons as small sculptures.
 He was an assistant for 18 months at Falwell's studio in Murray, KY in 1980-81.